What is actually happening in Stroke?

 Stroke kills 35,000 people a year in England and is the leading cause of adult disability.
 Only 11% of ischaemic stroke patients receive clot-busting thrombolysis, and fewer than 4% get thrombectomy — despite evidence it transforms outcomes.

-The bottleneck for thrombectomy is infrastructure.
-The procedure requires specialist neurointerventional teams operating in centres with 24/7 catheter laboratory access.
-England has 24 thrombectomy-capable centres, but only a handful provide round-the-clock services.
-A patient having a stroke at 3am in rural Lincolnshire or Cornwall faces fundamentally different odds to one in central London.
-The NHS Long-Term Plan committed to increasing thrombectomy to 10% of stroke patients, but progress has been slow and uneven.
+The bottleneck is infrastructure and geography.
+England has 24 thrombectomy-capable centres, but only a handful provide round-the-clock services — a patient having a stroke at 3am in rural Cornwall faces fundamentally different odds to one in central London.[3]
+The NHS Long-Term Plan committed to increasing thrombectomy to 10% of stroke patients, and the NHS Stroke Improvement Programme has set targets, but progress has been slow and uneven.
+The Stroke Association estimates the annual economic cost to the NHS and social care at £8.9 billion, a figure that will only fall with faster pre-hospital pathways and sustained investment in thrombectomy capacity.[3]

 Age-standardised mortality rate per 100,000 population.
 All cerebrovascular diseases.